-Five simple strategies to help mitigate the potential adverse affects associated with alcohol and its metabolism.
+Five simple strategies to help mitigate the adverse affects associated with alcohol and its metabolism.

 2. Dilute your alcohol to reduce the rate of absorption – for every glass of wine, have a glass of water.